Call for Papers

 Content

-- Actionable content: the content of the contributions is expected to be concrete, precise, and directly related to International Environmental Law issues.
-Contributions should include actionable proposals.
+- Actionable content: the content of the contributions is expected to be concrete, precise, and directly related to the potential recognition of environmental rights by international bodies.
 Green Diplomacy is an action-oriented blog.

-- Intelligible style: publications are expected to be intelligible by decision-makers with a self-contained writing style that is sufficiently comprehensible by jurists and non-jurists alike.
+- Intelligible style: publications are expected to be intelligible by diplomats, with a self-contained writing style that is sufficiently comprehensible by jurists and non-jurists alike.

-- Key Proposals: in addition to the text of the article itself, submissions should be complemented by a short text summarizing the contribution’s key proposals in a brief abstract.
+- Key Proposals: in addition to the text of the article itself, submissions should be complemented by a short text summarising the contribution’s key proposals in two or three bullet points.

 - Language: the language of publication is English.